deckhouse/deckhouse/docs/documentation/pages/module-development/DEVELOPMENT.md

 {% raw %}

-When developing modules, you may want to load and deploy a module bypassing the release channels.
+When developing modules, you may want to pull and deploy a module bypassing the release channels.
 The [ModulePullOverride](../../cr.html#modulepulloverride) resource is used for this purpose.

 An example: